Australia's Naughtiest Home Videos: Rebroadcast

 In 2008, the original tape of the show hidden by Noble was located by Nine's head of factual television.

-It was aired in its entirety at 8:30 PM on 28 August 2008, one week short of sixteen years after the original special, and at the same time.
+It was aired in its entirety at 8:30 p.m. on 28 August 2008, one week short of sixteen years after the original special, and at the same time.
 Promoted as "the show Kerry Packer didn't want you to see", it featured commentary from Bert Newton; Packer had died in December 2005, and Mulray refused Nine's request to host the special.

-The special was interrupted by the Channel Nine bumper and "technical difficulties" announcement 36 minutes in, cutting to the Cheers opening credits before resuming to a monologue by Newton, who referenced the incident by saying "Instead, they got that announcement of 'technical difficulties' which you heard, which was true...it's TECHNICALLY very DIFFICULT to keep a show on air...with Mr. Packer on the phone YELLING at you!"
+The special was interrupted by the Channel Nine bumper and "technical difficulties" announcement 36 minutes in, cutting to the Cheers opening credits before resuming to a monologue by Newton, who referenced the incident by saying "Instead, they got that announcement of 'technical difficulties' which you heard, which was true [...] it's TECHNICALLY very DIFFICULT to keep a show on air [...] with Mr.Packer on the phone YELLING at you!"
 The latter part of the special that never aired was then broadcast.
 However, the re-airing was censored, with portions of Mulray's monologues (including jibes about "fat kids") being cut from the special as they were deemed to be "no longer acceptable".